khalilammarr/CTF/GoCipher/WriteUp.md

  ###############################################
 ```
-So instead of trying to figure out how the program handles our input and reverse the logic ... we can just brute-force our way to the flag.
+So instead of trying to figure out how the program handles our input and reverse the logic ... we can simply use brute force to find the flag.
 >We’ll start by testing every printable character one by one.
 When the program prints a success message, we add the character to the flag and keep going.
 We’ll keep doing this until we hit the '}' character, which tells us the flag is complete

-***This is the script that will make this happen***
+***This is the script that will make that happen***
 ```
 import subprocess
 flag = ""